East Suburbs students cycle to top spots on mountain bike team

-Cody Pivirotto, a sophomore at Plum Senior High, finished first place in the state finals race and second place overall in the state series.
+Cody Pivirotto, a sophomore at Plum Senior High, finished in first place in the state finals race and in second place overall in the state series.

 Pottinger said the team started with eight students and has grown to nearly 28 in the past three seasons.
 New riders can join the team for $75, and scholarships are available for bikes and helmets.
 Riders can participate in individual races for $40 per race.

-Membership on the team includes a team jersey, training and support from National Interscholastic Cycling Association, discounts to local bike shops and other perks, according to the team’s website.
+Membership on the team includes a team jersey, training and support from the National Interscholastic Cycling Association, discounts at local bike shops and other perks, according to the team’s website.

 “We’re definitely always looking for more kids to get on bikes,” Pottinger said.
 “That’s our main emphasis.”

-For more information, check out the team’s website at pgheastmtb.com .
+For more information, check out the team’s website at pgheast

 Dillon Carr is a Tribune-Review staff writer.
 You can contact Dillon at 412-871-2325, [email protected] or via Twitter @dillonswriting.